-- 2. Official transcript showing - an earned bachelor degree from a college or university accredited by a recognized regional accrediting association with the following: - completion of an Introduction to Social Work course with a minimum grade of C, or its equivalent.
-[Can be completed concurrently with a Conditional admission to the MSW program with MSW Program Director approval]. - completion of a statistics course within the last 3 years with a minimum grade of C, or its equivalent.
-[Can be completed concurrently with a Conditional admission to the MSW program with MSW Program Director approval] - 3.
-Minimum GPA of 3.0. - We recognize that some applicants may be good candidates for the program, yet past circumstances in their lives or in the educational environment may have negatively affected their GPA.
+2. Official transcript showing

+- an earned bachelor degree from a college or university accredited by a recognized regional accrediting association with the following: - o completion of an Introduction to Social Work course with a minimum grade of C, or Brescia's Survey of Social Work non-credit course.

+3. Minimum GPA of 3.0.

+- We recognize that some applicants may be good candidates for the program, yet past circumstances in their lives or in the educational environment may have negatively affected their GPA.
 Upon written request, applicants with a marginally low GPA may be considered if they address remediation of the reason(s) for the low GPA and their ability to successfully manage the demands of a rigorous graduate program, including a field placement of at least two days a week.
-To demonstrate their academic readiness, students may choose to submit any or all of the following examples. - Successful completion of graduate course work - Strong GRE scores - Strong writing skills - Strong work history in human services (multiple years, with references).

-- 4. Students for whom English is a second language must meet the minimum acceptable score for the Test of English as a Foreign Language (TOEFL)

-- 550 on the paper-based TOEFL, or

-- 79 on the iBT TOEFL
+To demonstrate their academic readiness, students may choose to submit any or all of the following examples. - Successful completion of graduate course work - Strong GRE scores - Strong writing skills - Strong work history in human services (multiple years, with references). - 4.
+Students for whom English is a second language must meet the minimum acceptable score for the Test of English as a Foreign Language (TOEFL) - 550 on the paper-based TOEFL, or - 79 on the iBT TOEFL